JackyZhu/flinkrepo/README.md

 # Overview

 1. Ingest data	into	a	Kafka	topic	from	a	provided	dataset.
 2. Deploy a	Flink	SQL job in Ververica	Cloud	to	process the	data.
 3. Calculate aggregated	analytics as described below.
+   1. Calculate the play count per track name and show on the UI the	tracks which has more than	120plays.
+   2. Analyze daily engagement of the most played track from the first query:
+      -	Daily	play counts.
+      -	Daily	total	play duration in minutes.
+      -	Results should	allow	identifying	how interest changes	daily	over time for that track.

 # Environment Setup Step